wichtounet/wichtounet.github.io/posts/2018/02/c++17-migration-of-expression-templates-library-etl.rst

 Overall, I'm a bit disappointed by these results, it's around 3% slower to compile the C++17 version than the C++14 version.
 I was thinking that this would a least be as fast to compile as before.
-It seems that currently with G++ 7.2, :code:`if constexpr` are slower to compile than the equivalent SFINAE functions.
+It seems that currently with G++ 7.2, `if constexpr` are slower to compile than the equivalent SFINAE functions.
-I didn't do individual benchmarks of all the features I've migrated, therefore, it may not be coming from :code:`if constexpr`, but since it's the greatest change by far, it's the more likely candidate.
+I didn't do individual benchmarks of all the features I've migrated, therefore, it may not be coming from `if constexpr`, but since it's the greatest change by far, it's the more likely candidate.
 Once I'll have a little more time, after my vacations, I'll try to see if that is also the case with clang.